Varshini-Kulkarni22/Green-Scan/README.md

-# Eternal-Coders_AI14 (AI crop disease prediction and management)
+# Green Scan (AI crop disease prediction and management)

-Eternal-Coders_AI14 (AI crop disease prediction and management) is a plant disease detection application that leverages deep learning techniques.
+Green Scan (AI crop disease prediction and management) is a plant disease detection application that leverages deep learning techniques.
 The application uses TensorFlow's MobileNetV2 model to identify plant diseases from leaf images.
 It also integrates with MongoDB for data storage.

 ## Features
 - Upload leaf images to detect plant diseases.